greenyouse/dotfiles/README.md

 Here are some configs that I've been using for a while.

-My primary setup is Ubuntu but this should work across other distros and systems like OSX or BSDs.
+My primary setup is Ubuntu but this should work for OSX too.

 To get rolling take a look at the [woot](https://github.com/greenyouse/dotfiles/blob/master/woot)